 Folder redirection is a feature of Microsoft Windows that you can use with Profile Management.
 Folder redirection plays a key role in delivering a successful profile solution.

 To use folder redirection, ensure that the relevant users are in the OU that Profile Management manages.
-Citrix recommends that you configure folder redirection using a GPO in Active Directory.
-For example, you can redirect the following folders under User Configuration > Administrative Templates > Classic Administrative Templates (ADM) > Citrix > Profile Management > Folder Redirection:
+We recommend that you configure folder redirection using a GPO in Active Directory.

+For example, you can redirect the following folders by enabling the corresponding policies under UserConfiguration > Administrative Templates > Classic Administrative Templates (ADM) > Citrix >
-- · AppData (Roaming)

-- Desktop

-- Start menu

-- Documents

-- Pictures

-- Music

-- Videos

-- Favorites

-- Contacts

-- Downloads

-- Links

-- Searches

-- Saved Games
+Profile Management > Folder Redirection:

+Documents, Pictures, Music, Videos, Favorites, Contacts, Downloads, Links, Searches, and Saved Games